 a light-headed feeling, like you might pass out;

 unexplained muscle pain, tenderness, or weakness;

-sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath; or
+lung problems - sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

 Common Alecensa side effects may include: